9 Critical Employee Engagement Metrics Every Company Should be Tracking

 • Do you have concerns about [company’s] benefits package?

 Managers play an important role in fostering employee engagement.
+Understanding employee engagement allows leaders to tailor their management approach to better support their teams and address specific needs.
 A good leader can inspire their team to innovate, collaborate, and help employees reach their full potential.
 On the other hand, an ineffective leader can demotivate, stifle creativity and confidence, and cause poor employee satisfaction.

 Furthermore, a boss who is ineffective can come across as unpredictable to many subordinates.
 Employees may feel that they have to walk on eggshells around their manager, which can lead to chronic stress at work.
 These prolonged feelings of stress, self-doubt, and constant criticism can negatively impact an employee’s mental health outside of work.
 It’s not uncommon for ineffective management to contribute to mental health issues such as depression, anxiety, sleep problems, and fatigue.